← Back to wiki

 Nutrient Per 100g Notes

-Protein 5.4 g (cooked) Plant protein; lower leucine content than animal sources reduces IGF-1 and mTOR activation
+Protein 5.4 g (cooked) Plant protein; lower leucine and methionine than animal sources reduces IGF-1 and mTOR activation

 Dietary fiber 4.5 g (cooked) Mix of soluble and insoluble fiber; soluble portion fermented into propionate and butyrate by gut bacteria